Activities, Lesson Plans, and More

 Teaching With Documents: The Zimmermann Telegram

-Read about the telegram that changes the course of history.
-From the National Archives.
+Learn about the telegram that changes the course of history by studying the primary documents and these accompanying activities from the National Archives.

 Teaching With Documents: Photographs of the 369th Infantry and African Americans during World War I